 Fiona Fox, Director of the Science Media Centre, London, UK:

-“After eight years of working at the front line of science in the media I am ever more convinced that good media relations work is critical to good quality science coverage.
-Emma Mason and Mary Rice are amongst the most skilful, experienced and reliable science press officers the SMC has worked with and I continue to recommend them to anyone who asks my advice.
+“After eighteen years of working at the front line of science in the media I am ever more convinced that good media relations work is critical to good quality science coverage.
+Emma Mason, Kerry Noble and Mary Rice are amongst the most skilful, experienced and reliable science press officers the SMC has worked with and I continue to recommend them to anyone who asks my advice.
 Their backgrounds in journalism and in organisations such as cancer charities and the MRC and their many years of working for scientific journals and international science conferences make them perfect for research groups with controversial and complex issues to communicate to the national and international media.
-Emma and Mary’s commitment to accuracy and balance is equalled only by their professionalism, passion for medical science stories and their unparalleled commitment to improving the quality of science journalism.”
+Emma, Kerry and Mary’s commitment to accuracy and balance is equalled only by their professionalism, passion for medical science stories and their unparalleled commitment to improving the quality of science journalism.”

 Phil Bishop – Senior Publisher, Clinical Medicine – Oxford University Press: